learn-co-curriculum/aws-html-tag-lab/README.md

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

-Run `learn test` as you go to see your test progress.
+Install all the dependencies with `npm install` to ensure you can test your work as you go with `npm test`.

 ## Code an `h1` Tag